matthew-allison05/OPTiMAL_2024/README.md

 and return the figures and underlying data presented in REF TO MANUSCRIPT.

 To use this code, open the OPTiMAL_Python.py file.
 A series of generalised functions are called from a separate script (OPTiMAL_Functions.py) to streamline the amount of code the user has to interact with.
 Fully commented code is provided in "OPTiMAL_Functions.py" detailing all inputs and outputs for every function.
 Ensure the OPTiMAL_Output.xlsx is saved in the same directory as the .py script.
-D_value metric is generated using the function "Return_Slice_of_Distance_df".
+CD metric is generated using the function "Return_Slice_of_Distance_df".
 For all figure plotting functions, "save_fig = True/False" can be used to save the output of figure plotting as both a .png and .svg file.

 ## Publishing outputs from this code